-The Port Nelson's independent valuer has communicated that there is a heightened level of uncertainty concerning the valuations for assets held at fair value at 30 June 2020 due to the market disruption and lack of transactional data during Level 4 lockdown.
-Therefore, less certainty and a degree of caution should be attached to the valuation than would typically be the case, in particular, for investment property.
+The Port's independent valuers have communicated that there is a heightened level of uncertainty concerning the valuations for assets held at fair value at 30 June 2020 due to the market disruption and lack of transactional data during Level 4 lockdown.
+Therefore, less certainty and a degree of caution should be attached to the valuation than would typically be the case, in particular, for investment property and operational land & buildings subject to leases.
 The unprecedented set of circumstances have been considered together with the key assumptions used in the valuation, and the valuation still represents the most appropriate value of these assets under the current circumstances.

-Nelson Airport land valuation
+Nelson Airport Land Valuation

-The Covid-19 pandemic has created a high degree of uncertainty in the property market, in terms of building costs, rentals, property yields and general market conditions.
+The COVID-19 pandemic has created a high degree of uncertainty in the property market, in terms of building costs, rentals, property yields and general market conditions.
 Therefore Nelson Airport have not completed a fair value assessment as at 30 June 2020 for the land and improvements asset class.
 Nelson Airport Limited consulted with professional advisors, who recommended the company roll over its asset values for another year at current book values and to undertake a revaluation in 2021.